 10. Don’t forget dessert End dad’s special day on a sweet note.
 Making him a Guinness float is super easy—or, if you’re up for it, this decadent s’mores milkshake would be a perfect way to cap off the day.
 (Also completely acceptable: picking something up at your local cupcake or ice cream shop!)

-Even though your family may have had plenty of opportunity for quality together time lately, Father’s Day is a great excuse to do something different and show dad how much he means.
+Father’s Day is a great excuse to do something different and show dad how much he means.
 Do you have any other great tips for celebrating dads this weekend?
 We’d love to hear.